 How do you define a community?

-Community prayer altars are built through long term faithful relationships among intercessors, pastors, leaders and people from multiple churches, government and workplaces across the social spheres, who commit to meet regularly, as brothers and sisters in Christ, to prayer walk their community and communicate, pray and co-discern so they can pray in agreement.
-Together those at the community prayer altars can equip the saints (representing multiple churches and spheres of society) with frequent opportunities to prayer walk and gather to pray in agreement for their community and serve and reach out to their community.
+Community prayer altars are built through long term faithful relationships among intercessors, pastors, leaders and people from multiple local congregations, government and workplaces etc across the social spheres. , who commit to meet regularly, as brothers and sisters in Christ, to prayer walk their community and communicate, pray and co-discern so they can pray in agreement.
+Together those at the community prayer altars can equip the saints (representing multiple churches and spheres of society) with frequent opportunities to prayer walk and gather to worship and pray in agreement for their community; and serve and bring the gospel invitation to their community.

 How do you define agreement?

-Community prayer altars are established through prayerful agreement between local churches and key leaders working as the ecclesia in their community.
+Community prayer altars are established through prayerful agreement between congregations of the ‘one’ local church and key leaders working as the ecclesia in their community.
 We are to work as one body with many parts, under the headship and leading of Jesus.
-The power of agreement (Matthew 18:18-20) at the community prayer altar includes agreement between leaders & people from at least two or three local churches, agreement by diverse people groups – from Indigenous tribes and multiple ethnic backgrounds, denominations, spheres of society, states/territories etc. Gerald Kelly from Bless Network UK, defines the eccelsia as “a group of concerned citizens coming together to discuss the future of their city.”
+The power of agreement (Matthew 18:18-20) at the community prayer altar includes agreement between leaders & people from at least two or three local congregations, agreement by diverse people groups – from Indigenous tribes and multiple ethnic backgrounds, denominations, spheres of society, states/territories etc. Gerald Kelly from Bless Network UK, defines the eccelsia as “a group of concerned citizens coming together to discuss the future of their city.”
 (Endorsement, Sutton, 2017)

-In Haggai 1, God called for a partnership between the church leaders, the governmental leaders and the people to build the House of the Lord.
+In Haggai 1, God called for a partnership between church leaders, governmental leaders and the people – so together they could build the House of the Lord.
 This was not just a tabernacle building, a house of prayer or a church.
 It was a call to work together to prepare the community for God’s inhabitation.
 The community was suffering drought, infertility, economic hardship and heavy workloads because the people were all building their own “house/lifestyle” rather than putting God’s indwelling first.
 The word of the Lord came through the prophet Haggai and stirred up the son of the governor of Judah, and Joshua son of the high priest and the spirit of the whole remnant of the people to obey the voice of the Lord their God.

-Across Australia, many mayors are working collaboratively with the local churches who represent a significant voting group, volunteer workforce and many community service initiatives.
+Across Australia, many mayors are working collaboratively with the ‘one’ local church which represents a significant voting group, volunteer workforce and many community service initiatives.
 On Sunday 3 April 2018 at the opening of the Commonwealth Games, 85 churches spent the day in praise and worship together in one place and the Gold Coast Mayor Tom Tate was publicly baptised.

 Together representatives of the community will arise in their God given spiritual authority, to explicitly invite Jesus Christ to reign as Lord over their area and obey His leading so we release His kingdom – abundant life giving atmosphere over the people, flora, fauna, economy etc. When we are the Body of Christ – one church with many congregations – we can effectively evangelise and serve our community.